 You Must Resolve Any Unresolved Liability Issues

 Liability issues sometimes obstruct or delay motorcycle accident settlements.
-For several reasons, car and truck drivers often question their negligence when they crash into a biker.
+Car and truck drivers often question their negligence when they crash into a biker for several reasons.
 The National Highway Transportation Administration (NHTSA) addresses some of the issues that contribute to this problem:

 - Motorist issues with motorcycle visibility

 - Car and truck driver issues with sharing the road with a biker